ATTENDANCE POLICY - 2017-2018 SCHOOL YEAR

 For an absence to be considered excused the parent or guardian must call the attendance line at 571-252-2302 by 10:30 a.m. to report an all day absence or a late arrival to school.
 If the parent does not call the day of the absence or send a note upon the student’s return to school within 48 hours, the student’s absence is unexcused which will result in disciplinary action.

-This type of absence includes college visits, family travel, and any other absence exceeding 3 consecutive days.
+This type of absence includes college visits, family travel, and any other absence exceeding 3 consecutive days and are in some cases UNEXCUSED.
 These type of absences should be communicated in writing prior to the absence and given to the attendance office for approval from the Principal.
 These request forms are available in the attendance office.
+Medical or illness absences exceeding 3 consecutive days must have a medical note from the physician to be considered EXCUSED.

 Tardies, Absences and Participation in After-School Activities: